 And, he told me, “She has some wisdom to offer me.”
-I was pleading with him to leave and said, “I offer you wisdom and you don’t listen… What’s different now?”
-He smiled and ensured he had stuff to take care of.
+I was pleading with him to leave with me and I said, “I offer you wisdom and you don’t listen… What’s different now?”
+He smiled and ensured me he had stuff to take care of.
 He didn’t say it, but he made me feel like I was crazy for thinking he would cheat.
 He was so pleasant which made me feel even more confused because I knew something wasn’t right.
 I still tried to get him to leave.
 I was very upset.
 He didn’t change based on my fear and He maintained a smiling face.

 In the dream, I KNEW that they were having an emotional relationship and was about to have a physical one (sex).
 And, he was trying to lie in a clever way (omit and restructure the truth.)
 When I woke up and reflected, I realized that I was having a hard time trusting men and God because of the abuse episodes I’ve had with men in the past (especially that ex).
 How was I suppose to trust my judgement in men after that?
 And, how am I suppose to decide whether a man is good for me or not?